igorkll/WinBox-Maker/README.md

 * winbox_temp/drivers - a temporary directory for drivers, used for unpacking by nvidia and amd drivers, and can also be used to download drivers
 * winbox_temp/nvidia_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_temp/amd_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
+* winbox_temp/intel_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_temp/packages - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_resources - a folder for your resources that are needed to build the system. these files should end up in the git repository
 * winbox_resources/files - files from this directory will be moved to the root of the disk on the installed system with replacement